Course code: MULT-UB.0275.60

 - Weekly assignments: 30%

 - Why is there a time value of money

 - How does current cash balance grow at a compounded rate into the future

 - Computing future value of current cash flows using compounding

 - Computing present value of future cash flows using discounting

 - What is the difference between Annual Percentage Rate and Annual Percentage Yield.
 Why do banks and credit card companies quote one versus the other

 - What are the good reasons for borrowing money?
 What are some of the bad reasons for borrowing money?
 How can one avoid having unbearable debt by ensuring that the borrowing is only for investment not consumption?

-- Why is making a budget important to staying within ones means?
+- Why is making a budget important for staying within one's means?
 What are the elements of a budget?
 How does it aid in planning personal finances?

 - How do the following loans work?
 How should one avoid being ripped off by them?